 Ms. Richards frequently drafts and negotiates contracts with clinical trial sites, contract research organizations, contract manufacturers and laboratories, and other vendors on behalf of pharmaceutical and medical device company clients.
 She also regularly advises on regulatory matters in connection with capital markets and M&A transactions involving FDA- and DEA-regulated entities.

-She currently serves as a member of the Food and Drug Law Institute’s Academic Programs Committee, and previously served as an Advisory Board member of the Children’s Law Center.
+She currently serves as a member of the Food and Drug Law Institute’s Publications and Academic Programs Committee, and previously served as an Advisory Board member of the Children’s Law Center.